telemetryforge/agent/testing/bats/README.md

 To run tests use the [`run-bats.sh`](./run-bats.sh) script in this directory.
 It is intended to verify the basic set up as well as ensuring we pass appropriate variables.

-There are two helper scripts to run local integration tests:
+There are scripts to run local integration tests as well:

 - `run-container-integration-tests.sh`
 - `run-k8s-integration-tests.sh`
+- `run-package-integration-tests.sh`

 These are split into [functional tests](./tests/functional/) you can easily run directly with the binary and inside the container with no external dependencies required and [integration tests](./tests/integration/) that require more infrastructure or external dependencies to run with.